ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ></textarea>
 ```

-This is a perfectly fine approach, but it could be simpler.
-Instead of passing an expression like `bind:value={expression}`, you can pass a function binding like `bind:property={get, set}` to have more control what happens when you read and write a value:
+Instead of passing an expression like `bind:property={expression}`, you can pass a function binding like `bind:property={get, set}` to have more control over what happens when you read and write a value:

 ```svelte:App.svelte
 <!-- ... -->